 - Resonance of Fate has an item cap of 999, and a level cap of 300.
 There are three categories of weapons (handguns, machineguns, and throwing weapons), each with a level cap of 100; a character's total level is the sum of the levels of each weapon type.

 - Super Mario RPG has some very low Caps for an RPG.
 Coins cap at 999 (some items sell for more than half of that) and levels cap at 30 (which takes 9999 exp to achieve).
-However, the damage cap is equivalent to most Final Fantasy games at 9999, which can be done with a well-timed Geno Whirl, which is really over the top considering almost no other attack can break three digits.
+However, the damage cap is equivalent to most Final Fantasy games at 9999, which can be done with a well-timed Geno Whirl, which is really over the top considering almost no other attack can break three digits and the highest HP any enemy in the game has is 8000.
 The Beetle Mania Mini-Game has a score cap of 99,999,999.

 - Secret of Evermore had a cap of 65000-someodd on it's stats.
 How do we know this?
 Because a glitch in the programming which makes the game save buffs but not the effects thereof could be exploited to make your stats wrap under and flip around so that you're nigh-unstoppable so long as you don't level up much.